sjyk/dse-notes/3-integration/0-extraction.md

 # Data Extraction
 Loading data into a structured format, such as a relational database or a dataframe, is an under-appreciated challenge in data engineering.
 In fact, the process of extracting structured fields from even already reasonably structured data (like CSV files) is not trivial.
 This phase of data analysis is often called extract, transform, load (or ETL for short).There are three database functions that are combined into tools to pull data out of a raw format and place it into another database.

-* Extract is the process of reading data from a database.
+* Extract is the process of reading data from a dataset.
 In this stage, the data is collected, often from multiple and different types of sources.
 * Transform is the process of converting the extracted data from its previous form into the form it needs to be in so that it can be placed into another database.
 Transformation occurs by using rules or lookup tables or by combining the data with other data.
 * Load is the process of writing the data into the target database

-## Types of Raw Data
-To understand why this is a challenge, let's taxonomize different "raw data" formats.

-### Delimited Formats
+## Parsing Delimited Formats
 Perhaps, the most familiar format to those who have taken a data science or a machine learning class is a "delimited" format (such a file with Comma-Seperated Values).
 Such formats store two-dimensional arrays of data by separating the values in each row with specific delimiter characters (like commas or tabs).
 Most database and spreadsheet programs are able to read or save data in a delimited format.
 Due to their wide support, DSV files can be used in data exchange among many applications.
 A delimited text file is a text file used to store data, in which each line represents a single book, company, or other thing, and each line has fields separated by the delimiter.
 Consider the following example of a "comma" delimited file:

 First, Last, SSN, Date of Birth